 How to Check iPhone Battery Health

-If you are wondering about how to check your iPhone’s battery health, we’ve got just the guide for that.
-If you already installed iOS 11.3 you can check out the new Battery Health feature in your Settings, but there is also another way.
+If you are wondering about how to check your iPhone battery health, we’ve got just the guide for that.
+If you already installed iOS 11.3 you can check out the new Battery Health feature in your “Settings”, but there is also another way.
 By checking how many battery cycles your iPhone battery has completed, we can estimate it’s remaining battery lifespan.
+Therefore an iPhone battery check holds only benefits for you.